cthoyt/cthoyt.github.io/_posts/2023-04-11-n2t-ark-resolver.md

 ---
 [Archival Resource Keys (ARKs)](https://arks.org/) are flavor of persistent identifiers like DOIs, URNs, and Handles that have the benefit of being free, flexible with what metadata gets attached, and natively able to resolve to web pages.
-[Names to Things (N2T)](https://n2t.net) implements a resolver for a variety of ARKs, so this blog post is about how that resolver can be re-implemented with the [`curies`](https://github.com/cthoyt/curies/) Python package.
+[Name-to-Thing (N2T)](https://n2t.net) implements a resolver for a variety of ARKs, so this blog post is about how that resolver can be re-implemented with the [`curies`](https://github.com/cthoyt/curies/) Python package.

 In a lot of ways, ARKs look and act like CURIEs.
 For example, `ark:/53355/cl010277627` could be interpreted as having the prefix `ark` and the local unique identifier `/53355/cl010277627`.
-The first part of each ARK between the first two slashes coresponds to the provider.
-In this example, `53355` corresponds to the [Louvre](https://www.louvre.fr/en) museum in Paris, France.
+The first part of each ARK between the first two slashes corresponds to the provider.
+In this example, `53355` corresponds to the [Louvre](https://www.louvre.fr/en) museum in Paris, France and `cl010277627` is the local unique identifier corresponding to the Vénus de Milo statue.

 However, I might have just committed ARK blasphemy.
-It appears that the prefix and provider code stay grouped together in the front half like `ark:/53355/` and then the back half `cl010277627` represents the local unique identifier.
+In N2T, it appears that the ARK prefix and provider code stay grouped together in the front half like `ark:/53355/` and then the back half `cl010277627` represents the local unique identifier.
 This is very similar to the two-layer identifiers in DOI and the arbitrary number of layer identifiers in OID.